ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 &#125;;
 </code></pre>

-but then, even after accounting for that, **11ty still removes the YYYY-MM-DD portion of your file name**, the very portion that the entire js logic of zonelets is built off of!!!!
+but then, even after accounting for that, **11ty still removes the YYYY-MM-DD portion of your file name**, the very portion that the entire JS logic of zonelets is built off of!!!!

 so what now?